 Answers for Artists: A Guide to Basic Legal Issues for Artists

-Arts Law's updated publication Answers for Artists: a Guide to Basic Legal Issues for Artists has been released in English.
-This is a free resource.
+Arts Law's updated publication Answers for Artists: A Guide to Basic Legal Issues for Artists available for free download.

 History of Answers for Artists

 Answers for Artists was a resource first created in conjunction with the aim to help artists from non-English speaking backgrounds understand the law.

 In February 2006, Arts Law held the inaugural Multicultural Arts Law Week in partnership with Multicultural Arts Victoria (MAV), Victorian Multicultural Commission and City of Yarra in Melbourne.
 Multicultural Arts Law Week involved a week of free seminars, workshops and advice clinics on legal issues relevant to the multicultural communities in Melbourne.